Tooth Extractions Arlington Heights, IL

-Dr. Brent Engelberg performs tooth extractions in Arlington Heights, IL dentist office.
-Tooth extraction is often the treatment of last resort, but we recommend it for a variety of dental problems:
+Dr. Brent Engelberg performs tooth extractions in his Arlington Heights, IL, dental office.
+Tooth extraction is often a treatment of last resort, but we recommend it for a variety of dental problems:

 The Tooth Extraction Process

 Tooth extraction is a quick procedure that uses a local anesthetic, but Dr. Engelberg offers sedation dentistry options for patients with dental anxiety.
-After your tooth extraction, your dentist will discuss tooth replacement options to restore your dental health and prevent the development of additional dental problems.
+After your tooth extraction, your dentist will discuss tooth replacement options to restore your dental health and prevent additional dental problems.

 Dr. Engelberg offers comprehensive services for replacing your extracted tooth (or teeth) and will recommend the appropriate option for your unique dental health and cosmetic concerns: